xuxif/ArcSV/README.md

  ```
 conda config --remove-key channels
  ```
+And then re-add the channels as described in Step 1 before trying the installation again.

 ### Generate feature in archaic human sequencing data
 Due to GitHub's file size limitations, we're unable to host the complete feature set.